The Monterey Bay Aquarium

 Menu Labels

-While initial feedback from administrators was positive regarding usability, usability testing revealed key pain points.
-Participants struggled with editing artifact information and marking returned items, resulting in low task success rates.
-The research uncovered that the primary issue stemmed from unclear menu labels in the management dashboard, making it difficult for users to navigate and complete their tasks.
+While initial feedback from administrators was positive regarding usability, testing revealed showed participants struggling with editing artifact information.
+User interviews uncovered that the primary issue stemmed from unclear menu labels in the management dashboard, making it difficult for users to navigate and complete their tasks.

-Solution: Rename menu labels for the artifact management dashboard, so it is intuitive for users to view loaned items
+We renamed the menu labels so it is more intuitive for users to view loaned items, which improved the success rates to be 100%!

 Scheduling